ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

   - tech notes
   - Software Peer Review
   - buffy
-description: Could the editorial bot generator buffy fit your needs?
+description: Could the editorial bot generator Buffy fit your needs?
 How to know, how to set it up.
 twitterImg: blog/2022/06/02/chatops-review-system-github/diagram.png
 twitterAlt: Diagram representing automation for rOpenSci software peer review.
 On the left, is a GitHub issue thread with emojis as avatars, and wobbly lines as text.
 Under the GitHub issue thread, a legend indicating who among the emojis is the Author /Editor / Reviewer / ropensci-review-bot.
-At the center of the diagram is a Heroku app using the buffy Ruby tool, that receives information from GitHub via webhooks.
+At the center of the diagram is a Heroku app using the Buffy Ruby tool, that receives information from GitHub via webhooks.
 The app digests messages received and depending on the command pings an external service represented on the right (with a plumber logo); fills the Airtable-based software review database; manages ropensci GitHub organization via GitHub API; posts back or labels in the GitHub issue thread.
 ---

 Packages in our scope ([research lifecycle software](https://devguide.ropensci.org/policies.html#aims-and-scope) and [statistical software](https://stats-devguide.ropensci.org/pkgdev.html#scope)) can be contributed to rOpenSci suite via our Software Peer-Review system for a transparent, constructive, non adversarial and open review process.